The Answers You've Been Looking For. (Note: Some of these answers may change as UAB academic guidelines are continually under review.)

 Q. I work full time.
 Do you offer any courses at night?

 A. Because UAB is an urban university, we recognize the need to offer classes at times that do not conflict with work schedules.
 In addition to day classes, most business classes will be offered one night per week.
 The time slots will be 4:30 p.m.-7:15 p.m. and 7:15 p.m. to 9:45 p.m.
 Some classes may also be offered on weekends.
 Once you begin your coursework at UAB, you should consult with the Advising Office in planning your schedule to include non-traditional time periods as they are offered.

 Q. I'm concerned about finding a job can you help?

-A. Our Career and Professional Development Services Office offers services to UAB business students.
+A. Our Career and Professional Development Services Office offers services to Collat business students.
 These services include, but are not limited to, part-time and full-time job lists, summer jobs and tips for resumes and interviews.